Jumio/mobile-react/README.md

 ### iOS

-1. Add the Jumio Mobile SDK to your React Native iOS project by either doing manual integration or using dependency management via cocoapods , please see [the official documentation of the Jumio Mobile SDK for iOS](https://github.com/Jumio/mobile-sdk-ios/tree/v3.3.1#basic-setup)
+1. Add the Jumio Mobile SDK to your React Native iOS project by either doing manual integration or using dependency management via cocoapods , please see [the official documentation of the Jumio Mobile SDK for iOS](https://github.com/Jumio/mobile-sdk-ios/tree/v3.4.2#basic-setup)
 2. Open the Xcode workspace (/YourApp/ios/YourApp.xcworkspace) and add the module files according to your desired product (see /YourApp/node_modules/react-native-jumio-mobilesdk/ios/) into the app project.
 * Example: For Fastfill/Netverify add `JumioMobileSDKNetverify.h` and `JumioMobileSDKNetverify.m` to the project
 3. Add the "**NSCameraUsageDescription**"-key to your Info.plist file.
+4. For Jumio React Native plugin 3.4.1, the native SDK used is 3.4.2

 ### Android